 The Permanent Collection of the Saginaw Art Museum, begun in 1947 focus is on, but not limited, to the following areas:

-- paintings, sculptures and watercolors produced by American and European artist from the 18th century through 21st centuries,
+- paintings, sculptures and watercolors produced by American and European artists from the 18th century through 21st centuries,

-- works on paper produced by American and European artist from the 19th through 21stcenturies,
+- works on paper produced by American and European artists from the 19th through 21stcenturies,

-- art photography produced by American and European artist from the mid-19th through 21st centuries,
+- art photography produced by American and European artists from the mid-19th through 21st centuries,

 - glass and ceramics beginning with the art glass and art pottery movements of the mid-19th century through the 21st centuries,